beancount/ledger2beancount/docs/manual.md

 are `Assets`, `Liabilities`, `Equity`, `Expenses`, and `Income`.
 If you want to use other root names, you can configure them using the beancount options `name_assets`, `name_liabilities`, `name_equity`, `name_expenses`, and `name_income`.

-If you use more than five root names, you will have to rename them.
-Currently, ledger2beancount doesn't have an option to map root names.
+If you use more than five root names, you will have to rename them. ledger2beancount offers the `account_regex` option to mass rename account names.
+If you use the top-level root name `Accrued` to track accounts payable and accounts receivable, you can rename them with this `account_regex` config option:

+    account_regex:
+      ^Accrued:Accounts Payable:(.*): Liabilities:Accounts-Payable:$1
+      ^Accrued:Accounts Receivable:(.*): Assets:Accounts-Receivable:$1

 Ledger's `apply account` and `alias` directives are supported.
 The mapping of account names described above is done after these directives.